wavesplatform/docs.wavesplatform/docs/en/ride/limits/weight.md

 ## Limitations

-* Maximum weight of the value is 307200.
+* The maximum weight of the value is 307200.
-* Comparison of values is not allowed if the weight of each value exceeds 13000.
+* A comparison of values is not allowed if the weight of each value exceeds 13000.

 If the limitations are exceeded, the script fails.